 To investigate the effect of reduced connectivity between the layers of a network we defined locality via a simple distance metric.
-The nodes in each of the three layers were mapped onto a unit line at positions 0, $1/(N{\beta} - 1)$ , $2/(N{\beta} - 1)$ , ..., $(N{\beta} - 2)/(N{\beta} - 1)$ , 1, defining $N{\beta}$ sites separated at intervals of $1/(N{\beta} - 1)$ .
-The distance between hidden node h and an input node i or output node o was then defined as for $1 \leq h \leq N{\text{hidden}}$ , $1 \leq i \leq N{\text{in}}$ and $1 \leq o \leq N{\text{out}}$ .
+The nodes in each of the three layers were mapped onto a unit line at positions 0, $1/(N{\beta}-1)$, $2/(N{\beta}-1)$,..., $(N{\beta}-2)/(N{\beta}-1)$, 1, defining N{β} sites separated at intervals of $1/(N{\beta}-1)$.
+The distance between hidden node h and an input node i or output node o was then defined as for $1 \le h \le N{\text{hidden}}$, $1 \le i \le N{\text{in}}$ and $1 \le o \le N{\text{out}}$.
 The distances were sorted and the weights $w{ij}^{(1)}$ and $w{jk}^{(2)}$ corresponding to a specified number of nearest neighbours were retained.
 Weights corresponding to connections outside the neighbour cutoff were frozen at zero, with all bias weights retained.
 When it was necessary to choose between neighbours at the same distance we simply selected the input or output node with the lowest index i or o.

-This scheme is related to the dropout procedure, where nodes are randomly removed during training.
+This scheme is related to the dropout procedure, where nodes are randomly removed during training [68, 69].
 Dropout helps to prevent overfitting in large networks, and also reduces the problem of local regions of the network coadapting, which can degrade the predictive capabilities in testing.
-The present formulation is closer to the DropConnect procedure, which removes connections rather than nodes.
+The present formulation is closer to the DropConnect procedure, which removes connections rather than nodes [70].
 However, unlike both DropOut and DropConnect, the architecture remains fixed during training in our analysis.
 Furthermore, the connections are not removed at random, but instead are omitted to define a locality in the network.
-This construction is similar to previous work by LeCun et al. who systematically reduced network connectivity using a weight saliency metric based on second derivative information.
-The present analysis is designed to test whether the global connections between adjacent layers of the network are responsible for the single-funnelled appearance of the MLL, which has been observed in previous studies.
-The potential energy landscapes of atomistic systems generally exhibit more local minima and transition states for short-range forces.72-75 Introducing reduced connectivity based on locality might have a systematic effect on machine learning landscapes, and we wish to investigate this possibility for the present setup.
+This construction is similar to previous work by LeCun et al who systematically reduced network connectivity using a weight saliency metric based on second derivative information [71].
+The present analysis is designed to test whether the global connections between adjacent layers of the network are responsible for the single-funnelled appearance of the MLL, which has been observed in previous studies [13, 14, 17].
+The potential ELs of atomistic systems generally exhibit more local minima and transition states for short-range forces [72-75].
+Introducing reduced connectivity based on locality might have a systematic effect on MLLs, and we wish to investigate this possibility for the present setup.
 Our formulation also gives an indication of how reducing the capacity of a neural network is manifested in the underlying landscape.

-The potential defined in terms of neighbourhood connectivity described above was used to generate databases of minima and transition states for the D1 dataset with the [2,10,4,1000,0.0001] and [2,5,4,1000,0.00001] single-layered architectures; this dataset was chosen because it has a relatively large number of minima.
-Landscapes for 1, 2, 3 nearestneighbours, and the fully-connected [2,10,4,1000,0.0001] model, corresponding to 40, 20, 10 and 0 frozen weights, were created and visualized using disconnectivity graphs.
-To study generalisability, all the minima obtained were coloured by testing AUC (Figure 6).
+The potential defined in terms of neighbourhood connectivity described above was used to generate databases of minima and transition states for the D1 dataset with the [2,10,4,1000,0.0001] and [2,5,4,1000,0.0001] single-layered architectures; this dataset was chosen because it has a relatively large number of minima.
+Landscapes for 1, 2, 3 nearest neighbours, and the fully-connected [2,10,4,1000,0.0001] model, corresponding to 40, 20, 10 and 0 frozen weights, were created and visualised using disconnectivity graphs.
+To study generalisability, all the minima obtained were coloured by testing AUC (figure 6).